I’m a freelance professional technical consultant living and working in Scotland.

 I’ve been involved with computers so long it’s become a way of life.
-Starting with the ZX81 with 16KB RAM expansion (that finally blew) in 1984 I worked my way up to a Commodore 16, through to a Commodore 64 (I still have fond memories of Spy vs. Spy – multiplayer games were rare back then!) and then through to an Atari ST before moving to my first ‘286 PC complete with Turbo Button, MS-Dos 4, a 40MB hard drive, VGA monitor and 5.25″ floppy drives.
+Starting with the ZX81 with 16KB RAM expansion (that finally blew-up) in 1984 I worked my way up to a Commodore 16, through to a Commodore 64 I still have fond memories of [Spy vs. Spy][SpysVsSpyYoutube] - multiplayer games were rare back then!) and then through to an Atari ST before moving to my first ‘286 PC complete with Turbo Button, MS-Dos 4, a 40MB hard drive, VGA monitor and 5.25” floppy drives.

 I specialise in the Microsoft world but I love the simplicity and power of Linux and over the years I’ve worked with CentOS, Red Hat Enterprise Linux and Ubuntu and even dabbled in Gentoo’s compile from scratch method of getting things running.
 I built a managed IT services business with clients from all corners of Scotland.
 The cost and time savings from implementing the Nagios monitoring solutions were so great that I built a business around installing, configuring and supporting it for other IT consultancies around the UK.

-These days I provide consultancy and engineer skills for Windows and Linux systems, manage projects, lead technical teams and teach on Microsoft technology.
+These days I provide consultancy, engineering and automation skills for Windows and Linux systems, manage projects, lead technical teams and teach on Microsoft technology.

 As somebody kindly put it, I’ve been about.